 An education loan to cover tuition fees or living expenses (for example, accommodation), should be paid out according to the agreement between you, the bank and the education provider.

-Give evidence if a payment happens before the visa application is finalised.
+Give us evidence if a payment, if it happens before the visa application is finalised.
 This should include evidence of the terms of the loan and the full amount you will get.